 Jamie Gibson.
-Proud husband to my beautiful wife, Lizzie, and father to our two amazing boys.
-Lizzie also runs a blog Cocoa + Cotton for a luxury baby business we’ve been working on, Pannacotta, due to launch this year.
-We met as teenage sweethearts on our first day at Oxford University.
-I remember stepping out of a grand sandstone building onto St Giles and looking up to see the girl who would bring colour and happiness into my life for the first time.
-After eliciting a smile that first day, I stood at my window in University college looking out towards the Radcam where I’d last seen her, and knew I’d found someone special… but it wasn’t all that easy.
-I was made to work hard to win her heart, writing hand-written letters every day, leaving her flowers and telling her I’d never give up.
-Sitting on a bench in her college, Brasenose, I asked her if she believed in fate – my first love, I knew we were a perfect match and I count my blessings for the life we now share.
+Lucky husband to my beautiful wife Lizzie and proud father to our two boys.
+My wife also runs a blog Cocoa + Cotton We met as teenage sweethearts on our first day at Oxford University and I will always remember the moment I stepped out of a grand sandstone building onto St Giles to see the girl who would bring colour and happiness into my life.
+We always laugh about how hard I worked to win her heart, writing hand-written letters and telling her I’d never give up!
+Sitting on a bench in her college after I’d finally won her over, I asked her if she believed in fate.
+I do.
+My first and only love, I knew we were a perfect match from the day we met and I count my blessings for the life we now share.

 Why and what?